Wuxia and Jianghu — Fairy Tale of the Adult World

 Based on those thrilling stories, Wuxia novels, films, dramas, and games have been produced extensively in recent decades, which made Wuxia an important popular culture in China.

-What is Jianghu?
+What Is Jianghu?

-Jianghu represents a world in ancient Chinese culture.
+Jianghu (江湖) represents a world in ancient Chinese culture.

 Origin and History of Wuxia.